levyofi/Itzkovitch_el_al_JTB/README.md

-# Itzkovitch_el_al_AI_assisted_microclimate_modeling
-Microclimates play a vital role in shaping the behavior and ecological dynamics of organisms.
-To these days, remote sensing coupled with ground-temperature physically-modeling has emerged as a common approach to detect and characterize microclimates.
-However, physical models are subject to certain limitations that can hinder their accuracy.
-In the current study, we offer a novel framework that combines statistical modeling with deterministic physical predictions to achieve more precise ground-temperature modeling.
-By integrating statistical methods into our modeling approach, we successfully mitigated the prediction errors that present in a physical deterministic model.
-We identified several critical parameters that significantly influenced the accuracy of deterministic predictions.
-These findings contribute to a deeper understanding of the factors that impact microclimate detection and enable more refined modeling studies in the future.
+# Using machine learning to correct biases in microclimate predictions1

+_Alon Itzkovitch, Idan Sulami, Ronny Doron Efroni, Shimon Shahar, Michael Kearney, and Ofir Levy_

+### Please contact Ofir Levy (levyofir@tauex.tau.ac.il) about the code or data

+## Abstract:

+Microclimates are essential for understanding how organisms interact with their environments, influencing behavior, physiology, and species distributions.
+Traditional approaches for modeling ground temperatures in microhabitats rely on physical models informed by remote sensing data; however, these models often exhibit significant biases due to unaccounted environmental factors.
+In this study, we developed a framework that combines drone-based microclimate mapping with machine learning to correct prediction errors in a physical ground-temperature model.
+Our machine learning model effectively reduced biases across diverse environmental conditions, identifying key factors—such as solar radiation, vegetation cover, and skyview—that contribute to model inaccuracies.
+By integrating these corrections, we achieved more accurate ground-temperature predictions, enhancing our capacity to map microclimates at fine spatial scales.
+This hybrid modeling approach offers a powerful tool for ecologists, conservationists, and land managers seeking to better understand microclimatic effects on biodiversity and ecosystem resilience in a changing climate.

+## Reposetory:
+- Data can be found in `Example data` Folder.
+- All codes can be found in `Codes` Folder.